advertise

 Bass is one of the members of the sunfish family, and you can find two types of these large fish on Vancouver Island.
 Thes smallmouth bass and largemouth bass.
 You can easily recognize a smallmouth from a largemouth by their eyes which are coloured red in smallmouth.

+They're found mostly in rivers and lakes; lakes provide the preferred habitat.
+The lakes in Victoria, such as Elk Lake and Beaver Lakes, offer great bass fishing opportunities.
 They seek areas filled with submerged vegetation, submerged logs and brush, as well as rocks and annually spawn around the last week of May and can spawn in still water as well as moving water.

 Areas less than 20 feet deep are their favourite places to live.
 In colder areas, they also need water deep enough to allow them to overwinter.
 They usually live in the warmer water than other fish on the island, like trout.
 The water temperature that you can see the most activity from the bass is between 16 ᵒC (60.8 ᵒF) to 24 ᵒC (75.2 ᵒF).